amtal/smt-experiments/README.md

 * You don't need to limit yourself to Z3 if you use SMT-LIB or a frontend like Haskell's sbv.
 But, Z3 is pretty good nowadays.
 * If you know a fast way to solve the problem, an SMT solution will be slower.
+* Corollary: optimizing a solver (by switching the problem representation to a different logic, or hinting which tactics to use) may be a poor use of time.

 Some CTF challenges and optimization problems: